 It enables you to:-

-- Specify what powers your attorney will have
+- Specify what powers your attorney will have; and

-An LPA can also save you money as it avoids the need for an application to the Court of Protection for a Deputy to be appointed, which can be an expensive exercise.
+An LPA can also save you money as it avoids the need for an application to be made to the Court of Protection for a deputy to be appointed, which can be an expensive exercise.

 There are two different types of LPA.